William F. Hammond

 The University at Albany

-Albany, New York 12222
+Albany, New York

-Email: hammond
+Email: whammond

-Domain: math•albany•edu
+Domain: albany•edu

 GELLMU

-Generalized Extensible LaTeX-Like MarkUp (GELLMU) is the name of my project that originated with the aim of building a bridge from traditional LaTeX to the new world of XML languages.
-From September 2, 2004 “regular” GELLMU provides automatic production of article-level documents from a single LaTeX-like source file to both (1) the modern form of HTML extended by MathML for optimal, fully accessible, online content and (2) Adobe's portable document format (PDF) for printing.
+A local adaptation of “regular” GELLMU offers the most reliable way to have automatic generation of article-level documents from a single LaTeX-like source file to both (1) the modern form of HTML extended by MathML for optimal, fully accessible, online content and (2) Adobe's portable document format (PDF) for printing.

 The range of my research interests falls within the territory spanned by number theory and algebraic geometry.
 More specifically, most of my investigations have involved modular forms, the geometry of Hilbert modular surfaces, theta functions, abelian varieties, and "reduction" of Schwartz-Bruhat functions.

-Course Materials
+Course materials

-There is a small collection of special course notes, course-related software, and miscellaneous pedagogical material.
+This is a small collection of special course notes, course-related software, and miscellaneous pedagogical material.

-Mathematics and the Network
+Mathematics and the network

 By the fall of 1992 I had become fascinated with the new ability, thanks to the network, to have the library come to my office.
 In particular, I could go looking around the world for articles about mathematics and have them appear -- in full typeset glory -- on the screen in my office.
 I have become greatly interested in working to bring the library closer to my office and, indeed, my home.